Minnesota West Policies

 5.12.1 Military Service and Veterans with Disabilites

-Minnesota West Community & Technical College in accordance with Minnesota State colleges and universities Policy 5.12 recognizes the importance to our country's national defense that is made by students who are caaled to active duty for military service or are veterans with a service-connected disability certified by the United States Department of Veteran Affairs.
+Minnesota West Community & Technical College in accordance with Minnesota State Policy 5.12 recognizes the importance to our country's national defense that is made by students who are caaled to active duty for military service or are veterans with a service-connected disability certified by the United States Department of Veteran Affairs.

 Students enrolled at Minnesota West who are members of any branch of the U.S. military and who are unable to complete a semester due to having been called to active duty or are veterans with a service-connected disability shall to the extent possible be provided one of the following options: